 Does Aimovig cause memory problems, diarrhea, insomnia, or muscle pain?

-However, diarrhea and insomnia are possible symptoms of a migraine headache, which Aimovig helps prevent.
+However, diarrhea and insomnia are possible symptoms of migraine, which Aimovig helps prevent.
 So you may have diarrhea and insomnia while taking Aimovig.
 But it’s possible that these symptoms may be caused by migraine, not by Aimovig.

 If you have any of the side effects above while taking Aimovig, talk with your doctor.
 They can suggest ways to ease your symptoms.